Buffalo Bill: Birth of the legend

 In 1869, the 23-year-old Cody met Ned Buntline, who later published a story based on Cody's adventures (largely invented by the writer) in Street and Smith's New York Weekly and then published a highly successful novel, Buffalo Bill, King of the Bordermen, which was first serialized on the front page of the Chicago Tribune, beginning that December 15.
-Many other sequels followed by Buntline, Prentiss Ingraham and others from the 1870s through the early part of the twentieth century.
-Cody later became world-famous for Buffalo Bill's Wild West, a touring show which traveled around the United States, Great Britain, and Continental Europe.
+Many other sequels followed by Buntline, Prentiss Ingraham and others from the 1870s through the early part of the twenty first century.

+Playwright Frederick G. Maeder adapted Buntline's novel into the hit play Buffalo Bill which premiered at Niblo's Garden in 1872 with J. B. Studley in the title role.
+Cody attended this play while visiting New York which gave him the idea to portray himself on the stage.
+He later became world-famous for Buffalo Bill's Wild West, a touring show which traveled around the United States, Great Britain, and Continental Europe.
 Audiences were enthusiastic about seeing a piece of the American West.
 Emilio Salgari, a noted Italian writer of adventure stories, met Buffalo Bill when he came to Italy and saw his show; Salgari later featured Cody as a hero in some of his novels.